-According to Planned Parenthood statistics, a staggering 80% of women have difficulty reaching orgasm from vaginal intercourse alone and nearly 1 in 3 of these women have trouble reaching orgasm during any sexual activity.
+Known as anorgasmia, being unable to orgasm affects a huge percentage of women, and men too!
+According to Planned Parenthood statistics, a staggering 80% of women have difficulty reaching orgasm from vaginal intercourse alone.
+Nearly 1 in 3 of these women have trouble reaching orgasm during any sexual activity.

 And as you know, when the feeling is intense and you start thinking “Is it?… Is it?… Is it?”
 It usually isn’t.

 The “Aw, just about had it..” thought promptly follows another failed attempt, as those intensely delicious feelings melt away… and you are left feeling disappointed yet again, in your inability to feel sexually fulfilled… in your ability to fulfil your partner… and in your ability to feel fulfilled as a human being!